splitkb/Zenestra/README.md

 # Zenestra
 The Zenestra is a modular keyboard case which allows you to easily add, replace and design your own parts.

+> [!WARNING]
+> The Zenestra project is currently in pre-alpha status.
+Prototypes for the case are in production, and PCBs for the project are still in development.
+These files are being made available for open source development purposes, so that tooling can be developed.
+If you are a customer, please hold off until the official project reveal before developing or ordering things based off of these files.

 ## Warranty and license
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.